Youth entering 1st - 12th grades. They assist with a variety of duties during services and serve at the altar.

 These are volunteers, ages 6th grade-adult, who play bells to the glory of God.
 Ability to read music is helpful but not required.
 Rehearsals are Sunday mornings at 9:30 in the Skinner Building.

 There is a ramp located at the parking lot entrance to the education wing of the church.
-Handicapped persons may reach the church by going through the Parish Hall to the chapel and down the ramp to the nave of the church.
+There is a new handicapped paddle on the left side of the entrance so that persons may enter.
+You may reach the church by going through the Parish Hall to the chapel and down the ramp to the nave of the church.
 There also is a handicapped accessible restroom in the hallway to the left as one comes in from the parking lot entrance.

 Held Tuesdays at 12:15 In the Skinner Building Chapel.
 Prayers, communion and anointing of oil are offered.